 - You may submit up to two print requests per month (1 file per request).

 - Files should be in STL format (.stl).

 - Our printer can accommodate files up to 10” x 8” x 8”.

-- A maximum of 2 hours will be allowed for each print job.
+- A maximum of four hours is allowed for each print job.

 - We cannot accommodate requests for specific colors.

 - Please allow up to two weeks for your file to be printed.